DaemonEngine/Sloth/README.md

 * Supports diffuse, normal, height, specular and addition maps as well as preview images
 * Generates light emitting shaders from addition maps given a number of named colors and intensities
+* Detects alpha channels and supports different blending modes
-* Autodetects texture variants (shaders sharing non-diffuse maps)
+* Detects texture variants (shaders sharing non-diffuse maps)
 * Can generate multiple sets at once or merge different source folders into one set
-* Can prepend a header to the resulting shader file
+* Supports hierarchical configuraton files (per-directory/prefix/shader) for full automation
 * It's not slow, it's named Sloth because it's made for lazy mappers!

 Dependencies